kaiwetlesen/mpasswd/mctp-protocol-descr.md

 separated from their arguments by a _single space character_ (0x20 in UTF-8).

 ### Control Command Limits
-All MCTP commands are limited to exactly four octets in length.
+All MCTP command words are exactly four octets in length.

-Immediate commands are limited to five characters total including the newline terminator, but it is expected tha
+Immediate commands are limited to five characters total including the newline terminator.

 Variant commands are permitted to possess one argument such that the argument is separated from the command by one space and that the entire command-argument